MicBan/Udacity_disasters_project/README.md

 This is a project done as a part of the Udacity Data Scientist Nanodegree.
 It is used to present techniques learnt doing the course.
 The dataset has been provided by Udacity.

-## File Descriptions <a name="files"></a>
+## Files Descriptions <a name="files"></a>

-There are multiple .py files here necessary to run the project.
-There is also included a dataset used to train the ML model.
+There are three .py files here necessary to run the project.
+In the 'data' folder there is a 'process_data' Python code taking care of the data preparation and saving output in the database.
+Datasets used in this step are included in this folder.
+The 'models' folder consists of .py file with the code responsible for training of the ML model, while the classifier.pkl file includes parameters of the saved trained model.
+The 'app' folder includes code necessary to run WebApp.

 ## Results<a name="results"></a>

-The main output of the project is working webapp showing some charts with results of initial analysis and including a code allowing aplication of the trained model to the sentence provided by the user.
+The main output of the project is working WebApp showing one simple chart and allowing user to apply provided ML model to the sentence of her/his choice.

 ## Licensing, Authors, Acknowledgements<a name="licensing"></a>